Dear TexCare, #1mybookmark

 To TexCare.

-There's hardly anyone with even a little honor who would recommend the following, but I've done it anyway.
+Hardly anyone with any sense of pride would recommend the following, but I've done it anyway.

 |

-I stand with a pair of dirty suede pants where both before and suede need to be washed, can it be done and with your products??
+I have a pair of dirty suede trousers that need to be washed, both the lining and the suede.
+Is it possible to do this with your products??

 Dorte |